pergolafabio/Hikvision-Addons/hikvision-doorbell/docs/docker.md

 # Running the addon with Docker

-To manually build and run the container, run the following from the `hikvision-sdk` folder:
+To manually build and run the container, run the following from the `hikvision-doorbell` folder:

 - Build the image, specifying your architecture.
 For instance: